skoppula/statium/README.md

 <i>Specifics</i>: Given a file (output of `energy`) with containing ligand sequences and their energies (`--scores`), a file with those sequences' true binding classification as strong, weak, or inconclusive (`--true`), outputs the corresponding ROC curve (if `--curve` is listed with an output file path) and/or the AUROC (if `--auroc` is listed with an output file path).<br>

+<i>Dependencies</i>: `matplotlib` for plotting ROC curves
+***
+`print_merged`<br>
+<i>Template</i> `python wrapper.py print_merged (--scores --true) [--out]'<br>
+<i>Example</i> 'python wrapper.py print_merged --scores=testing/energies.txt --true=testing/true-classifcation.txt --out=testing/scores-and-true.txt`<br>

+<i>Specifics</i>: Combines STATIUM scores and true binding classification files into one output file, with each line containing a sequence, its score, and true classification.
+Sequences in the scores file but not in the classification file will not appear in the file.
+Conversely, scores in the classification but not in the scores file will be listed as with score infinity.
 ***
 <b>Helpful Hints</b>:
 + Verbose output is turned on by default.
 To turn verbose output off, include the '-nv' or '--noverbose' flag.